Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 What is the best month to visit Moab?

-Late winter to early spring is the best time to visit Moab.
-This is when the weather is the most agreeable and outdoor activities aren’t excruciatingly hot.
-November-April is the prime time to visit Moab.
+Late fall to early spring is the best time to visit Moab.
+This is when the weather is the most agreeable and outdoor activities aren’t limited by the excruciating heat.
+November to April is the prime time to visit Moab.

-There are two Utah national parks, Arches National Park and Canyonlands National Park.
+There are two national parks near downtown Moab: Arches National Park and Canyonlands National Park.
 Both national parks have primitive campsites, inviting tent and dry RV campers to stay a while and enjoy the dense national park activities.

 Where should I stay between Moab and Canyonlands?